 Hamilton Fraser's Paul Shamplina and Goodlord's Director of Insurance Oli Sherlock share their top tips for making sure landlords choose your fully managed service.

-How can you upsell landlords - new and old - from let-only to your fully-managed service?
+How can you upsell landlords - new and old - from a let-only service to your fully-managed letting service?
 Paul Shamplina, Chief Commercial Officer at Hamilton Fraser, joined Goodlord's Oli Sherlock for a webinar discuss their own approaches.
 Watch the webinar on-demand or read on for their top tips.

 1. Build profiles for your landlords

 "The first step to really winning landlords is understanding exactly what they're about and what's driving them to be a landlord," says Oli Sherlock, who worked as a letting agent before specialising in insurance for the lettings industry.

 That includes finding out why they're letting their property - for example, is it an investment property or are they relocating - and establishing their short-term, mid-term, and long-term goals, so you can see if a fully managed rental service would be right for them.

 Personalise those profiles